ThatBrendan/blackjack/README.md

 Blackjack web app made with HTML, CSS and Javascript.

+Learnt how to use if else statements and call back funcions.